aws-samples/amazon-eventbridge-producer-consumer-example/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

+For more blogs and examples, visit [Serverless Land](https://serverlessland.com/).

 ```bash
 .
 ├── README.MD                   <-- This instructions file